 Audio Switching to Internal Speakers when File Sharing

-If you are using an external audio device such as headphone or external speakers, sharing a file with sound, such as a WRF file, forces the WebEx application to switch to the internal speakers, even if you select an external source in the WebEx sound settings.
+If you are using an external audio device such as headphone or external speakers, sharing a file with sound, such as a WRF file, forces the Webex Meetings application to switch to the internal speakers, even if you select an external source in the Webex Meetings sound settings.
 The application returns to the external device once you stop sharing the file.